Celebrate summer with Virgin Wines

 To celebrate the start of the platinum jubilee weekend we created this light and fruity concoction.
 With just three ingredients you can recreate this Platinum Jubilee Kir Royale cocktail and celebrate the arrival of summer.

-Follow our friends at Virgin Wines to find out more.
+Follow Virgin Wines to find out more.

 Please drink responsibly.